stanwood/StanwoodSocial/README.md

 <string>DISPLAY_NAME</string>
 ```

-    3. As we Facebook dialogs (e.g., Login, Share, App Invites, etc.) that can perform an app switch to Facebook apps, your application's .plist also need to handle this.
+    3. As we use Facebook dialogs (e.g., Login, Share, App Invites, etc.) that can perform an app switch to Facebook apps, your application's .plist also need to handle this.

 ```xml
 <key>LSApplicationQueriesSchemes</key>